chdsbd/kodiak/docs/docs/prior-art-and-alternatives.md

 ### Works With Branch Protection

-- depends on "Require branches to be up to date" feature of GitHub
-- when checking PR mergeability status it doesn't reinvent the wheel - delegates that check to GitHub
+- PR mergeability is determined by GitHub Branch Protection settings and app configuration
-- doesn't require changing the CI tool
+- doesn't require changing continuous integration (CI) tools
 - doesn't create separate test branches for merging that would circumvent the GitHub PR workflow

 ### Auto Merging